Buckwheat (Soba): The Gluten-Free Grain with a Serious Bite

 Our London-based clinic offers specific IgE blood testing for buckwheat as part of our allergy screening services.
 The process is straightforward — a simple blood draw with results provided clearly and promptly.

-Take an Informed Approach to Your Wellbeing
+Taking an Informed Approach to Your Wellbeing

+Understanding your body's response to the foods you eat is one of the most empowering steps you can take for your long-term health.
 If buckwheat is part of your diet — or you're considering adding it — knowing whether you have any underlying sensitisation can support confident, informed choices.